Sabrina-Akter/Sabrina-Akter/README.md

 # 💫 About Me:
 • I am a final-year undergraduate student pursuing Computer Science and Engineering.
 <br>
 • I have a keen interest in problem-solving and competitive programming.
+Over the past 4 years, I have solved 1500+ programming problems, actively participated in numerous national programming contests, and have been honored with the opportunity to serve as a Competitive Programming Trainer and a Problem-Setter in my department.
 <br>
 • Besides, I enjoy developing side projects and learning new technologies.